RUTHRAN-SEC/AWS-Cloud-Engineer-Lab/day-03-iam-policy-hardening/risk-analysis.md

 > **Least privilege reduces blast radius.**

-The policy fails least privilege on both dimensions that matter — **actions** and **resources** — and should be replaced with a scoped policy limited to the three actions and the one bucket the developer actually needs.
-See [`policies/hardened-policy.json`](./policies/hardened-policy.json).
+The policy fails least privilege on both dimensions that matter — **actions** and **resources** — and should be replaced with a scoped policy limited to the three actions and the one bucket the developer actually needs. [`policies/hardened-policy.json`](./policies/hardened-policy.json).